-I had several sex buddies during my long decades of single life.
+I had several sex buddies/ friends with benefits during my long decades of single life.
 These were men who were friends first, and we genuinely liked each other.
 We recognized and discussed honestly that we were not each other’s true loves and we understood that our relationship would not develop in that direction.

 Yet we were attracted to each other, and at the time we were not in other exclusive relationships.
 We did a lot of talking before we decided that we would enjoy being sex buddies.

-We agreed from the beginning — and I think this is very important — that we would not be exclusive with each other, would not stop seeking that eventual soulmate, and if we started getting serious about someone else, we would terminate the sexual part of our friendship.
+We agreed from the beginning — and I think this is very important — that we would not be exclusive with each other, would not stop seeking an eventual partner, and if we started getting serious about someone else, we would terminate the sexual part of our friendship.

 In my 30’s and 40’s, I had a dear sex buddy whom I enjoyed for many years, on and off (depending on whether one of us became involved in another relationship that needed to be monogamous).
 We were good friends in and out of bed.

 But that was largely hormone-driven.
 Now other sexual needs drive us than our hormones.
 We want to be touched and held, we love our arousal and our orgasms, we love the high of sex with an enjoyable partner and the laughter and intimacy afterwards.
 You’re right that our bonding brain chemicals could play tricks on us and convince us were’ in love when the sex is good, even though our logic says no.